- My Local

 June has served as InFaith field staff since 2002.

 June grew up in an ASSU Sunday School near Forks.
 (ASSU, American Sunday School Union, and AMF, American Missionary Fellowship, are two former names for InFaith).
-She trained as a nurse, believing God was calling her as a missionary to Central or South America to meet both physical and spiritual needs.
+She trained as a nurse, believing God was calling her to be a missionary to Central or South America to meet both physical and spiritual needs.
 After nurse’s training and Bible school, God redirected her life to serve with Leeann as a youth leader at a local church.
 Searching for a local Bible camp for their youth brought her back into contact with, and eventually to join, American Missionary Fellowship (now InFaith).